Kaida zx320 Tenkara Pack Rod

 - Multi-Length Zoom Rod so you fish it fully extended in open casting areas or zoom it down one length when casting area is overgrown and tight.
 It casts awesome in both lengths.

 - Medium-Soft Action With A Hint Of Fiberglass.
-Most tenkara pack rods are stiff due to so many sections, so we added just the right amount of glass in certain sections to make our pack rod cast like a dream.
+Most tenkara pack rods are stiff due to having so many sections, so we added just the right amount of glass in certain sections to make our pack rod cast like a dream.

 - Light Weight so you can cast it all day with very little fatigue and save weight in your ultra-light backpack.